What Is Training Load? Faster and Slower Recorded-Load Averages

 Where CTL/ATL Came From

-The fitness-fatigue model originated in exercise science research by Banister et al. in 1975.
+The model historically known as the fitness-fatigue model originated in exercise science research by Banister et al. in 1975.
 It was an academic concept for decades until Dr. Andrew Coggan adapted it for practical use in cycling through TrainingPeaks in the early 2000s.
-The key innovation was using power meter data to quantify training stress precisely, making the model calculable from real workout data rather than laboratory measurements.
+Power meter data made it possible to calculate a consistent training-stress input from recorded rides rather than laboratory measurements.

 TrainingPeaks popularized the Performance Management Chart (PMC), which graphs CTL, ATL, and TSB over time.
 It became the standard tool for endurance coaches planning training blocks and tapers.
 If you've heard a cycling or triathlon coach talk about "building CTL" or "managing TSB," this is what they mean.